Ciran0/Clia/README.md

 - [ ] check that the rift doesn't goes through any cratons

 ### adding failed rifts
-> "As a user, I want to draw a polyline comming from either a node of a rift or the side of a plate to define a failed rift.
+> "As a user, I want to draw a polyline coming from either a node of a rift or the side of a plate to define a failed rift.
 This failed rift can be used as the template for full rifts"

 **Acceptance Criteria**:
 - [ ] I can draw a polyline with a node of a continental plate or rift as starting point